 "No," he snapped coldly, "I just don't want to have anything to do with being amicable to you."

 "I don't care about what you think or what you want.
 We have to stick together otherwise one of us will get killed.
 I should think you'd know that considering how quick you were to abandon Harry to Voldemort in our first year–"

-His lip curled into a nasty sneer.
+His lips curled into a malicious sneer.

 "Of course you would have.
-Noble, muggle Granger–"
+Noble, Muggle Granger–"